playframework/play-java-hello-world-tutorial/Hello.md

         return ok("Hello  + name);
     }
     ```

-> Ruth: I deliberately left the second quote around Hello out, to create an error.
-Did you mean to put it back in?

 1. In the `routes` file, create a new line that maps a `hello` request to the `hello` action and declares the `name` parameter: